epfl-ada/ada-2021-project-cool-group-name/README.md

 Please use the following repository structure:

-- Cache [dir]: Contains output files from long computations.
+- [Cache](Cache) [dir]: Contains output files from long computations.
-- Data [dir]: Contains the dataset as provided by the course.
+- [Data](Data) [dir]: Contains the dataset as provided by the course.
 Includes quotebank's json files and the speaker attributes parquet file.
-- Data Analysis [jupyter notebook]: The jupyter on which the analysis takes place.
+- [Project](Project.ipynb) [jupyter notebook]: The jupyter on which the analysis takes place.
 May be worth duplicating multiple times at the beginning such that each person has its own and we avoid git conflicts.

 - Are we allowed to organize our code as to have external .py files?
 Because it sure will be a mess if we put all function definitions in the jupyter, but if we must, we will.